20 Effective Ways of Domestic Violence Prevention

 6. Promote gender equality

-However, there are cultures in the world where women have the upper hand, and men are forced to submit.
-All domestic violence strategies must recognize that men are also prone to abuse.
+However, there are cultures in the world where women always have the upper hand, and men are forced to submit.
+All domestic violence strategies and ways of preventing domestic violence must recognize that men are also prone to abuse.
 It is very common to associate domestic violence with men.

 However, the US-based National Coalition Against Domestic Violence (NCADV) estimates that 1 in 4 men have been subjected to some form of physical violence by an intimate partner.